Lily of the valley is not only known for its beautiful pure white petals, but also because of its unforgettable strong scent.

 Characteristics of Lilies of the Valley

-If the right conditions are met, then the lily of the valley flowers can grow vigorously.
+If the right conditions are met, then the lily of the valley blooms can grow vigorously.
 However, they must live in moist soil and cool climates to thrive.

 It could be argued that its rhizomes are like their roots, and they will spread out throughout the soil thanks to them.